DavidBrunow/brunow.org/Sources/BrunowOrg/Documentation.docc/Posts/2024/04-22-how-i-like-to-use-danger.md

 not turned on.
 This means that when you change the default version of Xcode on a machine, and therefore change the default version of Swift, you'll need to rebuild the Danger Swift library.
-I've worked around this in the past by keeping an older version of Xcode on the build machines, but it is easy to forget why you're doing that and inadvertently break things.
+I've worked around this in the past by keeping an older version of Xcode on the build machines that is only used to run Danger Swift, but it is easy to forget why you're doing that and inadvertently break things.

 > Note: It might be possible to use library evolution with this libDanger.dylib and the object files, but I was not able to make it work.